miradam/contrail-wiki/juju/juju-contrail.md

-# Deploy Contrail Cloud by Juju
+# Deploy Contrail Networking by Juju

 This guidance shows how to deploy a Contrail Cloud (based on OpenStack and OpenContrail) by Juju charms.